ambjn/TruMeet-App/README.md

 ## About:

-Trumeet is a full-stack flutter app that let's you create & join meetings, <br>
-& also share contents
+Trumeet is a full-stack flutter app that let's you create & join meetings, & also share contents.

-## Features
+## Features:

 1. Authetication through Google Sign In
 2. Create New Meeting & Join Meeting